atharvadalvi07/American-Sign-Language-Recognition/README.md

 is also embedded as a feature in the UI interface to provide more clarity.

-In our project we basically focus on producing a model which can recognize Fingerspelling based hand gestures in order to form a complete word by combining each gesture.
+In this project we basically focus on producing a model which can recognize Fingerspelling based hand gestures in order to form a complete word by combining each gesture.
 The gestures we aim to train are as given in the image below.